Home

 Color slides (PDF, 1.2 MB, 32 pages).
 Video of this presentation here (62 min).

-NDE Physical Interaction and NDE Aftereffects: slides presented at 2011 IANDS Conference (Durham, September 2011)
+NDE Physical Interaction and NDE Aftereffects: slides presented at 2011 IANDS Conference (Durham, North Carolina, September 2011)

 A Theory of Physical Interaction in NDE that Explains NDE Aftereffects